 Generally, proceeds of Bonds have been and are used by the Agency to purchase Program Loans originated by Lenders specifically for sale to the Agency for the purpose of providing financing for residential housing for low and moderate income households in North Carolina.
-Under the Thirty-Second Supplemental Trust Agreement, the Agency will refund certain of the Agency's Single Family Revenue Bonds heretofore issued under the 1985 Resolution and certain of the Agency's Home Ownership Revenue Bonds heretofore issued under the Trust Agreement and pay a portion of the costs of issuance of the Series 32 Bonds.

 Pursuant to the Program, the Agency has entered into master mortgage loan origination and sale agreements (the "Program Purchase Agreements") with Lenders providing for delivery to the Agency, on a first-come, first-served basis, of Program Loans originated by Lenders.
 The Program Purchase Agreements provide that all Program Loans to be purchased thereunder shall constitute interest bearing obligations secured by mortgages that are a first lien on the mortgaged property.
+Certain provisions of the proposed Program Purchase Agreements are summarized below under "Program Purchase Agreements."
 The Agency has entered into master servicing agreements with various servicers (who may be Lenders) for the servicing of Program Loans to be purchased by the Agency under the Program (the "Servicing Agreements").
-Certain provisions of the proposed Servicing Agreements."
+Certain provisions of the provisions of the proposed Servicing Agreements are summarized below under "Servicing Agreements."